T

 landmark

-The former imperial palace of the Habsburg dynasty, this vast complex houses several museums and attractions, including the Imperial Apartments, the Sisi Museum, and the Imperial Silver Collection.
-Explore the opulent rooms where emperors and empresses once lived and ruled.
+The former principal imperial palace of the Habsburg dynasty.
+Explore its vast complex, including the Imperial Apartments, the Sisi Museum, and the Imperial Silver Collection, offering a glimpse into centuries of imperial life and power.

 • Book tickets online in advance to save time.